wrode/Blog/_posts/2016-08-19-Smart contracts.md

     + Decentralized prediction markets
 - MtoM
 - DAO’s

-Ethereum is not the only Blockchain which enables the use of smart contracts, but it is the biggest public blockchain which is built around this concept.
-Therefore, this blogpost will focus on the Ethereum blockchain.
+- Example of tokens created on the ethereum blockchain

 - The ethereum blockchain is in one sense an abstraction layer below other blockchains such as:
     + Bitcoin
     + Steemit
     + Namecoin etc.

+Ethereum is not the only Blockchain which enables the use of smart contracts, but it is the biggest public blockchain which is built around this concept.
+Therefore, this blogpost will focus on the Ethereum blockchain.

 <!--